 Bacteria naturally found in our digestive systems begin breaking down the organic material in the septic tank and converting it to liquid form.

 Example: someone takes a shower, using approximately 40 gallons of water, and the water, soap, and dirt flows into the septic tank from the inlet line.
 The dirt sinks to the bottom in the sludge while some of the soap and grease floats on top of the water.
 Approximately 40 gallons of water slowly flows out to the drainfield through the outlet line over the next several hours.

 What is A Drainfield?

-An outlet pipe (plastic pipe going from the septic tank to the drainfield) will lead to a header pipe.
+An outlet pipe (pipe going from the septic tank to the drainfield) will lead to a header pipe.
 This header pipe has several perforated pipes extending off of it and these are encased in gravel.
-The drainfield will become clogged and cease working correctly if sludge/scum/crust from the septic tank seep through the outlet pipe and into the drain field.
-This will prevent water from filtering into the ground, causing septic waste to back up inside your home.
+The drainfield will become clogged and cease working correctly if sludge from the septic tank seeps through the outlet pipe and into the drain field.
+This will prevent water from filtering into the ground, causing septic waste to back up inside the home or building.

 How do the sludge and crust/scum clog the outlet line?

 (refer to the diagram of a septic tank on the upper right)

 The sludge and scum levels are constantly increasing.
 Sludge/scum are added to the septic tank every time someone does laundry, washes the dishes, flushes the toilet, etc. This shrinks the amount of available space for waste water.
 The septic tank is now less effective as there is now less space and time (less space means water is retained for shorter periods of time and funneled out into the drainfield faster) available for the waste and dirt to separate from the water.

 Without proper septic tank maintenance, this results in the sludge/scum passing out into the drainfield.
 THIS IS NOT GOOD!
 The drainfield now becomes clogged and unusable from the sludge/scum and will need to be replaced.